fatal-bundy/FastIO2KB/README.md

 * **MAME:** This configuration works well with the default keyboard controls in MAME (an arcade machine emulator).
 * **PPSSPP:** This configuration works well with the default keyboard controls in PPSSPP (a PSP emulator).
 Because the PSP has many inputs and just one player, the keymap combines Fast I/O's Player 1 and 2 inputs to support just one PSP player.
+* **eX-BOARD and Deathsmiles II:** This configuration works well with the keyboard controls in games for the eX-BOARD arcade system.
+Also, it works well with the keyboard controls in Deathsmiles II (the only game for the CAVE PC arcade system).

 The following tables show the keymaps from Fast I/O inputs to keyboard inputs and from keyboard inputs to emulated controls in MAME or PPSSPP.